JoshCheek/seeing_is_believing/Readme.md

 * Add default to number of captures (1000), require user to explicitly set it to infinity
 * Expose markers via the CLI
+* Spruce up editor integration
+  * Integrate with package managers where they are available
+  * Expose options to use the streaming API (update as events are seen)
+  * Ship with Traveling Ruby so that new users can just press a button and it works, rather than having to figure out all the compmlex ecosystem around installing
+  * Would be nice to have real integration with Emacs
+  * Would be nice to support Ruby Mine

 Version 4
 =========